apache/camel/examples/camel-example-management/README.txt

 Now you should see the messages start to pile up in the JMS queue.
 What we do next is to increase the number of concurrent consumers.
 To do that you have to set this on the JMS endpoint.
-Set the concrrentConsumers from 1 to 20.
+Set the concurrentConsumers from 1 to 20.
 And just as the timer consumer this only takes effect when the JMS consumer is restarted.
 So do a stop and start operation.

 What you should see is that Camel should be able to process the files much faster now and the logger should